Wednesday, December 16, 2020

 Available via Amazon.

-Monika: In “I was born a boy from Venus” (2017) we could read about the beginning of your transition.
-Is it why you felt that your next book “Coming home to Venus” (2020) should cover the next steps up to gender reassignment surgery?
+Monika: In “I Was Born a Boy from Venus” (2017) you shared the early stages of your transition.
+Was that why your next book, “Coming Home to Venus” (2020), felt like the right place to explore the journey all the way to gender reassignment surgery?

 Ella: Yes, Coming home to Venus is a book about change.
 About becoming yourself, the steps to becoming fully yourself, in this case being a transgender woman.
 I hope many trans people read the book and take it as a roadmap for transition and many cis people understand what is change in the history of a trans woman.